acuppy/pudgy/README.md

 ## Pudgy

-A generic Ruby interface for any JSON or XML API.
+Pudgy will consume an entire JSON/XML representation from the API end-point and convert it into a Ruby representation.

 There are many libraries which handle connections to a remote service.
 Pudgy is designed to consume the response data and auto-magically convert that data into Ruby representations, which can be viewed, modified and updated.

 #### Usage